 Abu Hurairah narrated that The Prophet said: “If I were to order anyone to prostrate to anyone, then I would order the wife to prostrate to her husband.”

 What is the symbolism of prostration?
 It is the symbol of submission and obedience, the willingness to restrain one’s will and place it secondary to the will of the object of prostration.
 The Prophet ﷺ wasn’t allowed to decree prostration to created beings, but if he were, it would have been the wife towards the husband.
 Very strong words indeed.
 Can they be honestly described as anything but patriarchal?

 Narrated Abu Huraira: Allah’s Messenger (ﷺ) said, “If a husband calls his wife to his bed (i.e. to have sexual relation) and she refuses and causes him to sleep in anger, the angels will curse her till morning.”

 Sahih Bukhari 3237

 If men did not receive anything extra from marriage – if women had the ability to demand a mahr and upkeep, withhold sexual interaction at will, and then enact a unilateral divorce – then the logical consequence is that more and more men will simply choose to forgo marriage altogether.
 Many will be increasingly tempted to commit fornication or adultery.
-This effect is already being witnessed among non-Muslims who feel free to find sexual satisfaction elsewhere (See here).
+This effect is already being witnessed among non-Muslims who feel free to find satisfaction elsewhere.
 If we were to actually ponder for a second, one could legitimately argue that the reason why Allah placed inside of men extra sexual energy and vigor towards women is precisely so that they will be motivated to take on the role and burdens of a primary provider within the legally protected confines of a marriage agreement.

 Beautified for people is the love of that which they desire – of women (…)